macosta2015/stock-analysis./README.md

 ## Overview of Project: Explain the purpose of this analysis.
-#### This proejct is useful because it complements with our transition with macros.
+#### This project is useful because it complements with our transition with macros.
 Now we know how to code macros by using visual basic.
 #### In addition to this, we are getting into programming.
 Visual basic provides all the features that other languages give such as loops, nested loops, for loops, etc.

 ## Results: Using images and examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.
-#### It is possible to compare the performace between 2018 and 2017
+#### It is possible to compare the performance between 2018 and 2017
 ##### 2017 Challenge
 ![image](https://user-images.githubusercontent.com/25726054/124840148-51f41980-df58-11eb-83d6-3cd3a1c29cc4.png)
 ##### 2018 Challenge